Local travel

 • Support sustainable choices of public transport, walking and cycling.

-• Where possible, reduce commuter parking, prioritising parking for those with disabilities and caring responsibilities, in order to make better provision for cyclists and pedestrians.
+• Where possible, reduce commuter parking, prioritising parking for those with disabilities and caring responsibilities in order to make better provisions for cyclists and pedestrians.

 • Develop proposals and work with partners to improve public transport and walking and cycling connectivity between sites used by the University.